dermotreynolds/old.dermotreynolds.github.io/_posts/2017-05-12-12-managed-service-identity.md

 {% endhighlight %}

-You can now use IAM to give permissions to the MSI to resources:
+You can now use IAM to give the MSI permissions to resources:

 ![](/images/Enable-VM-MSI-02.png)